What to Expect

 Then you get the coveted Disney Princess Medal...and revel in the fact that you did it!
 It's truly a magical experience.

+1. Train.
 I cannot stress the importance of training.
 It's not so you can win the race, it's so you can complete the race.
 Let's face it, Disney endurance races are some of the most expensive half marathon races around, so you want to be prepared, and you want to finish.
 Plus, you're running to get the beautiful medal, and all your friends know you are running, so you KNOW you have to finish upright!!
-If you need help training, check out my 8-week half marathon training program

 Bottom line, get new shoes...good ones...but not right before the race.
 Plan accordingly.

 5. Eat a Good, but Light Breakfast.
 If you are traveling to Florida to run Disney's Princess Half Marathon, plan ahead for food.
 Oatmeal is perhaps one of the best pre-race foods.
 Instant oatmeal, a banana, and coffee is my favorite pre-race meal.
 I pack a percolator with me, and use it to heat water that I use for the oatmeal and instant Via Starbucks Coffee.
 I bring the oatmeal and instant coffee with me, and can usually find a banana at any hotel.
 I get to eat in the comfort of my own room before the race...you know...at 2:00 a.m.
 YIKES!

 6. Bottom Line, Have Fun.
 Finally, HAVE FUN!!!
 Clap at the crowd, cheer on other runners, fist pump to the music, wave to the people who came to support you and the other runners, and SMILE FOR THE CAMERAS...they are everywhere!